I knew something wasn’t right with my mental well-being, so once I was strong enough to get help, I just want to be believed.Tweet

-Way back when my PTSD battle began, I was understandably struggling.
-I felt lost because I had no idea what the future looked like; In fact, I still don’t.
+Way back when my PTSD battle began, I understandably was struggling.
+I felt lost because I had no idea what the future looked like.
+In fact, I still don’t.
 I was caught up in a point of transition, as dark as a moonless night.
 Not only was I filled with a feeling of hopelessness, but I was also terrified that no one would care.
-Sad really because I just want to be believed; I did back then, and I still do, want to be believed now.
+Sad really, because I just want to be believed.
+I did back then, and I still do, want to be believed now.

-But How?
-What I found so scary at the time was, the way psychiatric disorders are diagnosed.
-Unlike many physical ailments, which are diagnosed with MRI’s PET scans, etc., mental illness is diagnosed by observation; it’s diagnostic criteria mostly coming from the diagnostics and statistics manual.
-Also known as the DSM-5
+But how?
+What I found so scary at the time was the way psychiatric disorders are diagnosed.
+Unlike many physical ailments, which are diagnosed with MRI’s, PET scans, etc., mental illness is diagnosed by observation, its diagnostic criteria mostly coming from the diagnostics and statistics manual – also known as the DSM-5.

 Read: Emergency Service PTSD.

-For instance, posttraumatic stress disorder has its own set of symptoms that one must meet in order to be diagnosed with it.
+For instance, post-traumatic stress disorder has its own set of symptoms that one must meet in order to be diagnosed with it.
 Some of these symptoms include: